| Title: | Phylogenetic Flow Objects for Easy Manipulation and Modelling of Data on Phylogenetic Trees and Graphs |

 A |

-with the same structure as x
+A new pfc with the same structure as x, but with

 the features of each edge equal to the position along the flow as an integer